os-cau/cau-repl/README.md

 By default, cau-repl will store its state in the `cau-repl` directory, which it will create in the current working directory.

+*If you don't have a Java target application available and just want to see the REPL in action, you can also start the agent directly without a target:* `java -jar target/cau-repl-X.Y.Z-fatjar-nogpl.jar`

 #### Things to try